 There’s something common and irritating about spreadsheets with unnecessary rows or blank rows.
-But the good news is there are lots of ways to get rid of these unwanted rows and they can be pretty easy to delete.
+But no worries, there are several ways in Excel to avoid these unwanted rows and they are quite easy to delete.
 In this article, we’re going to take a look at 5 ways to remove infinite rows from our Excel data.

 Download Practice Book